fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/03_data_types/02_integers.md

 - one's complement signed integer has value range $\[-127, 127\] \space (\[-2^7+1, 2^7-1\])$; 0 has two representations
 - two's complement signed integer has value range $\[-128, 127\] \space (\[-2^7, 2^7-1\])$

 The reverse order of negative numbers (in both complement encodings) allows some math optimizations.
+Negavive/positive values can be switched by flipping all bits (look at 126 and 127).

-Two's complement compared to one's complement is shifted by 1 - it avoids the problem of positive and negative 0.
+Two's complement compared to one's complement is shifted by 1 on negative numbers - it avoids the problem of two 0 representations.

-Most widely used architectures use two's complement for signed representation.
-Unsigned is treated exactly the same everywhere.
+On most (if not all) architectures signed numbers are intrepreted in terms of two's complement.

 <details>
-<summary>More examples</summary>
+<summary>additional examples</summary>
 <p markdown="block">

 ~~~